vergiliu/vergiliu.github.io/_drafts/python.md

 - method names surround by double underscores are special hooks
 - new-style classes available in Python3 have some built-in hooks available, but not the usual ones
 - `__str__`, `__repr__`, `__add__`
-    - str is usually used for user-friendly appearance
+    - str is usually used for user-friendly appearance and when calling print explicitly (i.e. print(Manager))
-    - repr is used for low-level display on object
+    - repr is used for low-level display on object or when calling the object (i.e. Manager)

-- The path feature which allows.
-Pth extension files, to define extra paths to search for modules
-- You can get current path setup with sys.
-Path
+- it is advised to use the explicit name of the super class (not _super_) when we customize a subclass
+- example with customizing Person class and Manager which in \_\_init\_\_ calls Person(job='manager')
+- prefixing a method name with double underscores \_\_method_name will make it pseudo-private, and it will also contain the class name making it unique when looking it up
+- pickle: serialize arbitrary python objects
+    - pickled classes must be importable
+- shelve module provides extra layer that allows storing of objects by key
+    - import shelve, open new shelve db = shelve.open('file') then we can call db[key] = object_name
+- ch29